Hadi77KSA/Plutonium-T6-Any-Player-EE-Scripts-For-Speedrunning/README.md

 The file goes in `scripts\zm\zm_buried`
 This patch makes the bodies on the round infinity step on the Richtofen side have the switch on the first 3 bodies searched.
 * `nav_autocomplete.gsc` to go in `scripts\zm`
-This patch builds the Nav Table on the current Victis map and applies the Navcards to all maps for all players.
+This patch builds the Nav Tables and applies the Navcards to all maps for all players.

 ### Alternative Installation Methods
 Following any of these methods makes the scripts be loaded automatically without needing to select the mod from the in-game `Mods` menu.